. . . . . Welcome to friends of Rilke from Italy . . . .

 in an embrace.
 And yet, when you have withstood

-the terror of the first glimpse and the longing at the window,
+the shock of the first glimpse and the longing at the window,

 and the first walk together, just